Intensive care environment

-Intensive care room can be a very intimidating place, both in terms of the sound environment and the many devices; it is a place designed to allow continuous monitoring of the patient and where, day and night, highly technical care is provided.
+Intensive care room can be a very intimidating place, both in terms of the sound and the many devices; it is a place designed to allow continuous monitoring of the patient and where, day and night, highly specialised care is provided.

 Learn more about the risks